 Here are other ways that social media plays a part in the March Madness buzz.

-Most of the bigger college basketball programs have put together creative teams to churn content specifically for social media.
+Most of the bigger college basketball programs have put together creative teams to churn on content specifically for social media.
 Whether those are long-form videos, instant highlights, or footage that takes fans behind the scenes.

 It creates a valuable experience for fans, both the diehards and casuals, as some of that footage is from the locker room with a priceless reaction, a memorable end to a season, or a teary-eyed speech.